spiral/docs/cookbook/golang-library.md

 }
 ```

-And use this service in your code:
+And use this service in your PHP code:

 ```php
 public function index(Blackfriday $bf)